totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 1. Line Managers to communicate regularly with their teams, whether on furlough or not, to check on wellbeing.

-2. All employees have access to and can report a Health & Safety concern via their Line Manager, Health & Safety Representative or the senior management team.
+2. Any employee may report a Health & Safety concern via their Line Manager, Health & Safety Representative or the senior management team.
 Any such concern will be addressed promptly in liaison with the senior management team.

 Hazard: Contractors / Visitors – risk of external transmission of virus